dawnbreaks/mysql2redis/README.md

    ```

 ## Finally
+   Now all update events for that mysql table has been transfer to a redis queue.
+You need to start a thread(or process) to handle these update events and update the redis cache properly.
-   you need a worker thread to rpop the redis list to get the newly modified data and update the redis cache.
+  For example, you can  start a java process to poll the redis queue , and pop the events,  then handle it and update the redis cache properly.

 ## Performance test